 Each year the forum runs the Pauline McLeod Award for Reconciliation which aims to recognise people who have worked to promote Reconciliation in their community.
-The forum organises activities across the Eastern Region to promote Reconciliation Week.
+Each year the forum organises a number of other activities across the Eastern Region to promote Reconciliation Week.

-Anniversary of the 1967 Referendum
+14.7 Anniversary of the 1967 Referendum